hkustgz-zhang-lab/Forbench/README.md

 - concrete and symbolic input assignments;
 - reset-based or unconstrained symbolic initialization;
-- cycle-accurate symbolic state transitions;
 - assumptions and path constraints;
+- cycle and coroutine-based simulation;
-- solver-backed assertion and embedded-property checking;
+- solver-backed assertion and property checking;
 - symbolic branching for variable-latency and concurrent protocols;

 ### Prerequisite